deepset-ai/dc-custom-component-template/README.md

    - On Windows: `SET API_KEY=<TOKEN>`
 8. Upload your project by running the following command from inside of this project:
    - On Linux and macOS: `hatch run dc:build-and-push`
-   - On Windows: `hatch run dc:build-and-push-windows`
-   This creates a zip file called `custom_component.zip` in the `dist` directory and uploads it to deepset Cloud.
+   - On Windows: `hatch run dc:build-windows` and `hatch run dc:push-windows` This creates a zip file called `custom_component.zip` in the `dist` directory and uploads it to deepset Cloud.

 For detailed instructions, refer to our documentation on [Creating a Custom Component](https://docs.deepset.ai/docs/create-a-custom-component).